 The self-employment taught me what it means to operate a business, and that not only hard-skills like software-development and operations is needed to start a successful business.
 It also taught me that some algorithms are easier to understand then tax implications.

 B.Sc.
 Business Informatics

-During university @the University of Applied Science Münster, I fell in love with software development.
-I chose to specialize in Web & Software Engineering.
-As well as Business Intelligence, which included seminars on machine learning and artificial intelligence.
+During university @the University of Applied Science Münster, I fell in love with software engineering.
+I chose to specialize in Web & Software Engineering and I took courses in business intelligence, machine learning, and artificial intelligence.

 Ricoh and Ratiodata partnered to develop sector-specific document management services for financial services institutions.
-This involved optimizing internal work and information processes within banks by digitizing documents and making them more easily accessible.
+This involved optimizing internal work and information processes within banks by digitizing documents and overall making the processes of document management more efficient.

 The challenge has been to designing a lightweight yet efficient Java application.
 The program had to run on multiple specific hardware systems, including multiple form factor, display sizes and with different levels of computing power.
 The application needed to process and transform image data.
 I implement a rudimental Object Character Recognition (OCR) using the provided vendor specific as well as open-source libraries.

 At Ratiodata I learned how to develop a software product and iteratively and incrementally improve until you create something magnificent.
 My boss always encouraged my by saying: